 - It is used to treat eczema.

-- If your child has any of these health problems: Skin areas that have cancers or precancers, a skin disease called Netherton’s syndrome, a skin infection like chickenpox or herpes, or a weak immune system.
+- If you have any of these health problems: Skin areas that have cancers or pre-cancers, a skin disease called Netherton’s syndrome, other skin problems that may weaken the skin, a skin infection (including chicken pox or herpes), or a weak immune system.

-- If your child is taking any drugs that suppress the immune system.
+- If you are taking any drugs that suppress your immune system.
 There are many drugs that can do this.
-Ask the doctor or pharmacist if you are not sure.
+Ask your doctor or pharmacist if you are not sure.

-- Do not let your child have any kind of light therapy while using this drug.
+- Do not have any kind of light therapy while you are using this drug.